Indicia-Team/indicia-docs/site-building/iform/prebuilt-forms/dynamic-sample-occurrence/tutorial/dynamic-form.rst

 Basic Form configuration
 ------------------------

-There are a huge number of configuration options for the Sample with Occurrences Form and they are all described in the hints below each option in the edit form.
+There are a huge number of configuration options for the Enter a single record or list of records (customisable) Form and they are all described in the hints below each option in the edit form.
 Rather than go through them all, in this tutorial we'll take a look at a few useful options to get a feel for the configuration process.

 At the top of the page, you should see a **View** tab and an **Edit** tab.
 Drupal adds these to the page automatically if your user account has permissions to edit the current